dub-flow/veracode-javascript-packager/README.md

     - Omit documents (e.g. `.pdf`)
     - Omit the `.git` folder
     - Omit other not-required files (e.g. `.DS_Store`)
+- `Additional Checks`:
+    - Check if `package-lock.json` exists (this is required for Veracode SCA)
+    - Check if `public` exists (may contain resources that are not part of your source code)
+    - Check if `dist` exists (may contain resources that are not part of your source code)
+    - Check for `.map` files (indicates that your JS files might be minified)

 # Setup
 - You can simply run it from source via `go run main.go`